 It's one of my favorite destinations for families in the United States.
 And Jewel Cave National Monument is one of my favorite places to visit in the Black Hills.
 My family has visited Jewel Cave twice, several years apart.

 Ranger-led tours are the only way you can visit Jewel Cave.
-These tours are popular – especially during the summer – so getting Jewel Cave tour tickets can be tricky.
+These tours are popular – especially during the summer – so it's a good idea to make reservations online.
 Several tours are offered at Jewel Cave, but the Scenic Tour is the most popular.
-It is the only tour you can reserve online.

 My family successfully got same-day Jewel Cave tour tickets during our 2018 family reunion in the Black Hills.
 You can also reserve tickets online.
 Here are my tips for getting tickets, and making the most of your Jewel Cave tour.

 Jewel Cave opens about half of its Scenic Tour times for online reservations.
 Reservations close 72 hours before the tour, to create more opportunities for the many walk-up visitors who come to Jewel Cave.
 The ranger told me that many people are confused by the 72-hour rule.

 Online reservations are the most convenient, guaranteed way to get Jewel Cave tickets for the time you want.
 Just be sure to book at least three days in advance.
 Book farther in advance for best availability – up to 30 days.
 Otherwise, you'll need to use the same-day method.

 Arrive at least 30 minutes prior to your tour.
 There is no way to catch up with your group once the tour has started and there are no refunds for missed tours.

 You can get tickets for Jewel Cave tours on a first come, first served basis on the day of your tour.
 During the busy summer season, tickets often sell out by noon.
 We were there the first week of July, and tickets sold out around 10 AM.
 Our group arrived early – around 8 AM – and were able to get tickets for a mid-morning tour.